 If you are feeling depressed or anxious about either your work or social situation alcohol or drugs will not provide a long term solution.
-The Staff Counselling Service is available, they can provide confidential help and support.
+The Staff Counselling Service, leaflets are available in the staff room, will provide confidential help and support.